Process Substitution

-In the previous section we've seen how to chain output of one command to the next one.
-But what if you want to chain the output of two or more commands to the another one?
-What if you have a command that takes a file as argument but you would like to process whatever is send to that file?
+In the previous section we've seen how to chain the output of one command to the next one.
+But what if you want to chain the output of two or more commands to another one?
+What if you have a command that takes a file as an argument but you would like to process whatever is sent to that file?

 Process substitution allows a process's input or output to be referred to using a filename.